-The Department of Art & Art History's J. Fred Weintz and Rosemary Weintz Art Lecture Series presents Nicola Suthor, professor of art history at Yale University.
+The Department of Art and Art History's Weintz Art Lecture Series presents "Drawing performances 1920/1600," a lecture by Nicola Suthor, professor of the history of art at Yale University.

 This lecture series is made possible by a generous grant from Fred Weintz and Rosemary Weintz.

 Image: Pablo Picasso.
 Picador and Bull, 1921-23.
 Black China ink, 24 x 31.6 cm.
 Musée National Picasso, Paris, France. © RMN-Grand Palais/Art Resource, NY.

 Visitor Information: This event will take place online via Zoom.
 Please register in advance (your name and email address are required).
 After registering, you will receive a confirmation email containing a link to join the Zoom webinar.